omicsoasis/omicsoasis.github.io/README.md

 ### OASIS Resources

-Please click the links above for information on OASIS publications, demonstrations, contacts and video library.
+Please click the links above for information on OASIS publications, demonstrations, contacts and our video library.

 ---